bindumadhuri19/AI-PATIENT/README.md

-# AI Patient Dashboard README
+# AI Patient Dashboard
-#1.
-Project Overview
+1. Project Overview

-1.1 Objective
+1.1 Objective:

 The AI Health Advisor Dashboard is a Tableau-based visualization tool developed to provide healthcare professionals with a comprehensive, real-time view of patient data.
 This project was undertaken to showcase my ability to integrate advanced analytics, predictive modeling, and interactive design, aligning with my goal to contribute to data-driven healthcare solutions.

 1.2 Purpose and Motivation